-- 1.12 The Combined Authority will continue working with the UK Government to: - Achieve the timely and successful implementation of the Project Gigabit programme's gap-funding procurements of gigabit-capable coverage; and - Support and extend the national Gigabit Broadband Voucher Scheme, which provides government funded vouchers, with a local top-up where needed, for homes and businesses that will not be covered by commercial or gap-funded schemes.
+The Combined Authority will continue working with the UK Government to:

+- Achieve the timely and successful implementation of the Project Gigabit programme's gap-funding procurements of gigabit-capable coverage; - Identify and access public and private funding to support fixed broadband infrastructure; and - Support and extend the national Gigabit Broadband Voucher Scheme, which provides government funded vouchers, with a local top-up where needed, for homes and businesses that will not be covered by commercial or gap-funded schemes.
-Policy X.1.3 Integrate and exploit fibre ducting in transport and other infrastructure schemes

-1.13 By ensuring that appropriate ducting is integrated into transport and other infrastructure schemes we are helping to speed up commercial deployment of fibre networks, minimise future disruption of roads and walkways, and reduce the carbon emissions associated with installing new ducting.
+Policy X.1.3 Integrate and exploit fibre ducting in transport and other infrastructure schemes disruption of roads and walkways, and reduce the carbon emissions associated with installing new ducting.
 The Combined Authority will continue working to:

+By integrating appropriate ducting into transport and other infrastructure schemes we are helping to speed up commercial deployment of fibre networks, minimise future

-&lt;sup>4 In the remainder of this digital policy, statements saying that 'the Combined Authority will...' should be taken to mean that this will be delivered via the Connecting Cambridgeshire programme.
+4 In the remainder of this digital policy, statements saying that 'the Combined Authority will...' should be taken to mean that this will be delivered via the Connecting Cambridgeshire programme.

-- Integrate the provision of fibre ducting into locally-managed transport and other infrastructure schemes; - Lobby for fibre ducting to be included in nationally-managed transport and other infrastructure schemes involving Cambridgeshire and Peterborough; and - Ensure that the fibre ducts owned by public authorities are comprehensively mapped, well managed and actively promoted for use by commercial network operators - for example through the Light Blue Fibre joint venture between Cambridgeshire County Council and the University of Cambridge.
+- Support the integration of fibre ducting into locally-managed transport and other infrastructure schemes; - Lobby for fibre ducting to be included in nationally-managed transport and other infrastructure schemes involving Cambridgeshire and Peterborough; - Support the coordination of fibre ducting provision with other utility projects where appropriate; and - Ensure that the fibre ducts owned by public authorities are comprehensively mapped, well managed and actively promoted for use by commercial network operators - for example through the Light Blue Fibre joint venture between Cambridgeshire County Council and the University of Cambridge.